« All articles

 Having just a single primary category isn't quite the full picture.
 Sometimes you'll get a split decision between two primary categories, sometimes you'll get a winner but only by a tiny margin, or sometimes you'll get results where there's no clear winner at all!

-Our free Kano analysis tool solves all these problems and gives you much more insight into your results.
+Our Kano analysis tool solves all these problems and gives you much more insight into your results.
 Get real-time analysis, multiple different analysis techniques, a dedicated survey tool and much more.